chinapedia/wikipedia.abstract.en/Page/Nuclear_reactor.md

 }}

-Pulstar2.jpg's PULSTAR Reactor is a 1 MW pool-type research reactor with 4% enriched, pin-type fuel consisting of UO₂ pellets in zircaloy cladding.]]
+'s PULSTAR Reactor is a 1 MW pool-type research reactor with 4% enriched, pin-type fuel consisting of UO₂ pellets in zircaloy cladding.]]

 Classifications